Jürgen Klöck

 Hi, I'm Jürgen, the creator of this artworks, lamps & lights, sculptures and this site.

-I discovered electronics, learned how to use an electric soldering iron and built my first electronic circuits: a siren, blinking lights, an amplifier and more complicated circuits later.
+It was during this time that I discovered electronics.
+I learned to use an electric soldering iron and built my first circuits: a siren, blinking lights, an amplifier, and eventually more complex designs.

-Beginning at the age of 13 I felt the need to design my enviroment, at first the interior of my room.
-I learned to work with a circular saw, use an electric welding machine, to melt glass and to work with plaster and concrete - trial and error.
-The admiration of my familiy and friends drove me on and my room looked like a museum.
+At around 13, I started designing and building the interior of my room.
+Through trial and error, I taught myself to work with a circular saw, operate an electric welding machine, melt glass, and craft with plaster and concrete.
+The admiration of my family and friends fueled my passion, and soon, my room resembled a museum of my creations.

 At the high school I attended advanced math & physics lessons as well as art courses.
-Diversity of skills was much more important than perfection to me.
+Versatility has always been more important to me than perfection.

-I decided on artworks and design as a hobby and the study of computer science as profession.
+I chose to pursue art and design as a personal passion, while committing to the study of computer science as my professional career.

 In this period of time I made amongst others the sculptures: Monomorphe Struktur, Isomorphe Struktur and Phoenix